Workers’ Compensation Insurance in Indiana

 • Death benefits

-The injured employee usually receives workers' comp benefits until they can return to work, or until they reach maximum medical improvement.
+Sometimes the injured employee is awarded their workers' comp benefits in a lump sum, however it's typically paid out in weekly installments until they can return to work, or until they reach maximum medical improvement.
 The amount they receive depends on an impairment rating assigned by the doctor.

 Indiana workers' comp death benefits